Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 * Future scripts and AI prompts can rely on this structure.

-# 2.2 – Core Principles of the Data Model
+# 2.2 – Core Principles of the Data Model - Complete

 The rules of the game: